 3. Use a third-party aggregator

 If you manage your finances electronically, you may feel more comfortable using a third-party aggregator to get the big picture of your financial situation.
-Mint.com and Personal Capital both offer these services if you’ve heard of them (and I’m sure there are more).
+Mint.com is an example of one, and I know there are more.
 This is ideal if you want an app on your phone and prefer using digital budgeting and net worth tracking opposed to doing it manually

 4. Check your credit reports and credit score annually